 Be Prepared for the Counter-Argument

-They are worth a thousand words, in a lawsuit.
-They can help you prove that the work was completed, or that the flooring was installed correctly.
+Photos with dates are worth a thousand words each in a lawsuit, especially before and after pictures They can help you prove that the work was completed and done correctly.

-Make sure they are credible and that they stick to the subject at hand.
+Make sure witnesses are credible and that they stick to the subject at hand.
 Your mother telling the judge what a wonderful person you are won't help your case, but an employee talking about how he installs flooring will certainly help.
-If a witness is reluctant to appear, get the court to issue a subpoena.
+If a witness is reluctant to appear, ask the court to issue a subpoena.

 Most Important, Show up for the Trial